Daggerpov/slack-channel-archive-visualizer/slack-app/README.md

 1. Set up a Slack Bot following the `SLACK_BOT_SETUP.md` guide
 2. Configure environment variables for automated fetching
 3. The system will automatically:
-   - Fetch data hourly until September 15, 2025
+   - Fetch data daily at 2:00 AM
-   - Switch to daily fetches after September 15, 2025
+   - Update the archive with new messages from the last 25 hours
-   - Update the archive with new messages continuously
+   - Ensure complete message coverage with overlap

 #### Manual Uploads
 1. Export your Slack workspace data from Slack's admin settings